Dejulia489/Dejulia489.github.io/_posts/2017-05-07-InstallNanoServer.md

 # Install Nano server

 You can [download](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016) a preconfigured Nano Server VHD(.exe) from microsoft, you will need to sign in and register if you haven't already.
 The download is quick and the installation wizard is simple.
 Next > Next > Next and we have ourselves a Nano Server Data Center VHD.
-This VHD was built using the public TP4 media, it will expire on the same date as TP4 (July 15th, 2016).
+This VHD was built using the public TP4 media, and will expire on the same date as TP4 (July 15th, 2016).

 Let's use some commands we learned in an [earlier post](https://dejulia489.github.io/2017-05-06-CreateHyperVVM/) to create a new VM in Hyper V.